isomerpages/moe-stgabrielspri/_life-skills-and-enrichment/Programme for Active Learning (PAL).md

 ![](/images/1d_Developing_voice__movement__and_imagination.jpg)

 **Dashing Forward into the Future**

-As part of the **Programme for Active Learning (PAL) – Gabrielite Digital Literacy Programme (GDLP)**, Primary 1 and 2 students were introduced to the exciting world of coding and robotics with Dash Robots.
-In addition to the baseline ICT knowledge, students learned to program robots to move, respond, and complete challenges.
-This hands-on experience nurtured logical thinking, problem-solving, and creativity, empowering students to see technology as a tool for innovation.
-By building confidence and collaboration skills, this programme also equips students to become future-ready Gabrielites who are curious, digitally savvy, and eager to embrace new ways of learning.
+As part of the **Programme for Active Learning (PAL) – Gabrielite Digital Literacy Programme (GDLP)**, our Primary 1 and 2 Gabrielites were introduced to the exciting world of coding and robotics through engaging hands-on experiences with Dash Robots.
+Building on foundational ICT skills, students learned basic coding concepts by programming robots to move, respond to commands, and complete fun challenges.

+Through play-based and interactive learning, students developed logical thinking, creativity, and problem-solving skills while discovering how technology can be used meaningfully in everyday life.
+Working collaboratively with their peers also strengthened communication, teamwork, and confidence as they explored new ideas together.

+The programme nurtures curiosity and digital confidence from a young age, empowering students to become responsible and adaptable digital learners.
+Through these enriching experiences, our Gabrielites are growing into future-ready learners who are innovative, inquisitive, and eager to embrace the possibilities of technology in a rapidly changing world.

 ![](/images/2a_Coding__creating__and_controlling_Dash___learning_made_exciting_.jpg)